-When the ▶ or ◀ button is pushed while the compact disc is playing, the compact disc plays at an increased speed while fast forwarding or rewinding.
+When the or disc is playing, the compact disc plays at an increased speed while fast forwarding or rewinding.
 When the button is released, the compact disc returns to normal play speed.

-APS (Automatic Program Search) FF.
-APS REW
+APS (Automatic Program Search) FF, APS REW

 When the button is pushed while the compact disc is playing, the selection following the present one starts to play from the beginning.
 Push or hold the button several times to skip several selections.
 Each time the button is pushed, the CD advances one selection.
 (When the last selection on the compact disc is skipped, the first selection is played.)